Michigan Sea Grant supports three types of innovative research to address important social and ecological issues facing the Great Lakes:

 - Integrated assessment: Research that focuses on stakeholder engagement and synthesis of existing data to address difficult questions.

 - Core research: Traditional data-driven research on issues currently affecting the Great Lakes ecosystem.

 - Fellowships: Graduate student (M.S. or Ph.D.) research fellowships for one or two years.

-Michigan Sea Grant solicits proposals every two years.
+Support for research is available to all qualified, college- and university-based researchers in Michigan.
+Every two years, Michigan Sea Grant solicits proposals for projects relevant to our strategic plan.
+Projects are selected for funding based on rigorous peer-review and ranking by a panel of independent scientific and technical experts.
 Funded researchers are invited to collaborate with Michigan Sea Grant Extension educators and communicators to assist with public outreach and research communications.

 Rather than running additional experiments, an integrated assessment (IA) research team summarizes what is known and offers an assessment of how the science could be interpreted and used.
 The team focuses on a complex environmental issue and then conducts a comprehensive analysis of natural and social scientific data and information.